smly/fireplug/README.md

 ### How to create a remote Docker host

-For example, you can create a remote Docker host by following command:
+For example, if you are using Amazon AWS, you can create a remote Docker host by following command:

 ```bash
 $ docker-machine create \